sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/RuchaApteWiki.md

+Week 5 (11/04/2017)
+1. I have worked on coding the command pattern for the menu screen that invokes the play command and the help command.
+Some part of the coding is left which I plan to do in the next week.
+2. Team members check their modules for bugs each time before commiting the code.
+This maintains the Build Integrity In principle.

 Week 5 (10/28/2017)
 1. I have started coding the main game menu.
 I have added the background music and the image and added buttons for start and help in the game.
-2. Team ccomplied to Build Integrity in as they are writing code that is helping the game evolve successfully.
+2. Team complied to Build Integrity in as they are writing code that is helping the game evolve successfully.

 Week 4 (10/21/2017)